Dissected by Dr J Floor Anthoni (2003)

 Perhaps growing from the observation that individual marine reserves don't work, scientists are now embracing the network idea, as in 'more is better'.
 Immediately they urge the world to establish networks or systems of marine reserves, based on no scientific evidence at all.
-It is sad that scientists fail to test their ideas with a pilot study (of a network) before committing the world to an ill-conceived plan.Using new knowledge of larval dispersal patterns, scientists can determine the optimal span, spacing and size of the reserves.
+It is sad that scientists fail to test their ideas with a pilot study (of a network) before committing the world to an ill-conceived plan.Note that computer models based on assumptions are now the driving forceUsing new knowledge of larval dispersal patterns, scientists can determine the optimal span, spacing and size of the reserves.
 The NCEAS studies demonstrate that networks of fully protected marine reserves linked both ecologically, through larval dispersal, and physically, through ocean currents, are much more likely to achieve the full array of benefits that marine resource managers are being called upon to deliver.

 It is hard to imagine bigger nonsense than this.
 Firstly, of all the thousands of computer based tools for environmental management invented in the recent past, only very few have survived their practicality test.
 What is placed into a computer model or program is inaccessible for verification.
 Many scientists use spreadsheets for instance, the correctness of which cannot be proved.
 Errors are inevitable.
 A model furthermore is only as good as its basic assumptions (inputs + parameters + formulas).
 GIGO means Garbage In, Garbage Out, how true.
 It is naive to believe that stakeholders' expectations can be met with computer models.This new technology has the potential to revolutionize the design of future protected areas, as in the Channel Islands where it is being applied in efforts to establish fully protected marine zones.